yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Wrap Text

-- In Microsoft Excel, Wrap Text is a feature that allows you to display the contents of a cell on multiple lines, rather than one long line.
+- In Microsoft Excel, Wrap Text is a feature that allows you to `display the contents of a cell on multiple lines, rather than one long line`.
 - This feature is useful when you have lengthy text in a cell that is difficult to read or when you want to fit more text into a smaller space.
 - By enabling Wrap Text, you can ensure that all the content is visible without having to adjust the column width or are left with text overflowing into neighboring cells. [^14] [^15]